 If we fail to satisfy the Annual Distribution Requirement or otherwise fail to qualify as a RIC in any taxable year, we will be subject to tax in that year on all of our taxable income, regardless of whether we make any distributions to our stockholders.
 In that case, all of our income will be subject to corporate-level federal income tax, reducing the amount available to be distributed to our stockholders.
 In contrast, assuming we qualify as a RIC, our corporate-level federal income tax should be substantially reduced or eliminated.
-See "Election to be Taxed as a RIC" and "Risk Factors-We will be subject to corporate-level income tax if we are unable to qualify as a RIC."
+See "Election to be Taxed as a RIC" above.